 Custom Challenge Coin Usage

-Another factor that may influence the price of a challenge coin is how it was used.
-It might be more valuable if it was awarded to law enforcement officers or military service members.
+Another factor that may influence a challenge coin’s price is its purpose.
+It might be more valuable if awarded to law enforcement officers or military service members.

 This is because many military service members view custom challenge coins as valuable coins full of invaluable memories.
-These coins may serve as a representation that an individual survived the military, something you can’t gauge just by looking at a coin.
+These coins may represent that an individual survived the military, something you can’t gauge just by looking at a coin.

 If you’re looking to buy or sell challenge coins, it’s helpful to understand how they are valued.
 Knowing this helps you decide on what challenge coin to buy.
 At Lone Star Challenge Coins, our experienced team is ready to answer any questions you may have about challenge coins.
 Contact us today!